leoconco/rules_gcs/README.md

   - `sha256`: the expected sha256 hash of the file.
 Required unless `integrity` is used.
   - `integrity`: the expected SRI value of the file.
 Required unless `sha256` is used.
   - `remote_path`: name of the object within the bucket.
 If not set, the local path is used.
+  - `generation`: generation number to a specific version of the object in the bucket.
+If not set the `live` generation is used.

   Targets in the main repository can depend on this target if the following lines are added to `MODULE.bazel`: